Last Updated on December 30, 2025

 It’s important to never drive off-road in Iceland.
 It’s actually illegal to do so, because it’s dangerous both for you, and for Iceland’s fragile ecosystem.

 It might seem harmless to simply drive through an open field or onto an empty beach, but doing this can cause damage to Iceland’s landscapes as well as animal habitats that may go unnoticed to you.
-Going off-road can result in large fines, so don’t risk it.
+Going off-road can result in large fines, and it also puts other people’s lives at risk if you end up needed rescue.

 Speed limits in Iceland are taken very seriously.
 The limits will vary depending on what type of road you’re on, and if the weather is bad, it’s recommended that you drive below the limits.
 The speed limits are strictly enforced, mainly by cameras that will snap a picture of your license plate.